K4KarolE/py_21-25_projects/README.md

 - ask the user for a keyword or list of the keywords or quite
 - the movie quote belongs to the keyword will be displayed and copied to the clipboard

-25 - Print List as Table - Chapter 6 - Practice
+25 - Polymorphic Table - Chapter 6 - Practice
+- ask for the number of words should be displayed (1-100)
-- inspect the list (length)
+- ask for the number of columns
-- determine how many items will be in 1 column
+- determine how many items will be in 1/each column
 - determine the longest word in every column, that will be the width of that column
-- turn the list into a table with 3 right adjusted columns